Form Select

 <template>

-<BFormSelect v-model="exFirstSlotSelected" :options="exFirstSlotOptions" class="mb-3">
+<BFormSelect v-model="selected" :options="exFirstSlotOptions" class="mb-3">

 <!-- This slot appears above the options from 'options' prop -->